How to Factory Reset Your Router

 Know the difference between a factory reset and a reboot to avoid losing your configurations.

-A router reset and a router reboot are distinct processes with different purposes and outcomes.
-A router reset, often known as a factory reset or hard reset, involves restoring the router to its original factory settings.
+• Router Reset: Also known as a factory reset or hard reset, involves restoring the router to its original factory settings.
 The reset effectively wipes out all configurations, including network settings, passwords, and any other customized settings.
 The router returns to a state similar to when it was first unboxed.

 Why You Need a Router Factory Reset